Kotlin/kotlinx.serialization/docs/formats.md

 Kotlin lists and other collections are representend as repeated fields.
 In the protocol buffers when the list is empty there are no elements in the stream with the corresponding number.
-For Kotlin serialization you must explicitly specify a default of `emptyList()` for any property of a collection or map type.
+For Kotlin Serialization you must explicitly specify a default of `emptyList()` for any property of a collection or map type.
 Otherwise you will not be able deserialize an empty list, which is indistinguishable in protocol buffers from a missing field.